 What Does a Compliance Recruiter Do?

 The recruitment industry being massive in London, many wonder what a day in the life of a recruiter or headhunter looks like – especially if the said individual specialises in very niche sectors.
 Do they need to understand their market through and through?
-Do they spend their time on the phone, screening candidates?
+Do they spend all of their time on the phone, screening candidates?
+If you ever wondered what being a Compliance Recruiter is like, discover below the different elements that make up a day in the life of a Compliance Consultant at Rutherford.
+From keeping on top of industry news to negotiating salaries and contracts for their candidates, our team explains what different hats headhunters must wear nowadays to provide the best recruitment solutions to their clients and candidates.

 Specialist Market Knowledge (Compliance)